-The investment mandate will result in certain industries being excluded as a result of the Investment Adviser's ethical and sustainable investment policy, in addition to including some companies based overseas.
+The investment mandate will result in certain industries being excluded as a result of the Scheme's Investment Strategy, in addition to including some companies based overseas.
 As a consequence, its portfolio could be more volatile.
 However, the Royal London Sustainable Diversified Trust will look to manage risk/volatility through active asset allocation.